-Anthropology boasts a rich and varied collection of more than 100 active Anthropology Blogs.
+Anthropology boasts a rich and varied collection of vibrant Anthropology Blogs.
 Over one million people each month search for an answer to What is Anthropology?
 They can now find This Is Anthropology–a big thanks to Jason Miller, Charlotte Noble, and Janelle Christensen for their work.
 It’s been a Great Year for Anthropology despite dire pronouncements.

 Anthropology includes human evolution, primatology, biological aspects of human beings, archaeology, sociocultural approaches, and language.
 Eric Wolf in 1964 drew on Alfred Kroeber to summon an anthropology that would be “the most scientific of the humanities, the most humanist of sciences” (Anthropology, 88).
 In the United States, anthropology emphasizes a four-field approach of biological anthropology, archaeology, socio-cultural anthropology, and linguistic anthropology, as outlined by the American Anthropological Association’s page on What is Anthropology?

 Anthropologists do Fieldwork

 Anthropologists emphasize empirical study with extended periods of data collection or ethnographic fieldwork.
 More than simply studying people, anthropologists study with people, becoming students and collaborators with the people investigated.
 Anthropologists seek the meaning of data and bring interpretive skills to the analysis and presentation of data.
 Anthropologists pioneered techniques to uncover hidden stories, such as Michel-Rolph Trouillot’s Silencing the Past: Power and the Production of History, which examines how certain stories become available for history-making.
 [See the Trouillot Bibliography for a vision of anthropology in the modern world.]